nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Design considerations

-**Aspect: How the UI window is split to show a panel of list of all persons and another panel to view details of a person:**
+**Aspect: How the UI window is split to show a panel of list of all applicants and another panel to view details of an applicant:**

 ![guiDesignConsideration1](images/guiDesignConsideration1.png)
 - **Alternative 1 (current implementation):** Window is split into half below the result display box.
     - Pros: Symmetrical and looks more regular.
-    - Cons: Pane to view details of a person is smaller.
+    - Cons: Pane to view details of an applicant is smaller.
 ![guiDesignConsideration2](images/guiDesignConsideration2.png)
 - **Alternative 2:** Window is split from the top, so both command box and result display box are halved.
-    - Pros: Can have a larger pane to view details of a person.
+    - Pros: Can have a larger pane to view details of an applicant.
     - Cons: Need to scroll more to see typed command and result displayed.